Venison Roast

 Instructions

 - In a large ovenproof pot or Dutch oven, heat the olive oil over medium-high heat.
-Season the venison roast with sea salt and freshly ground black pepper.
+Season the venison roast with salt and pepper.
 Then, sear the venison on all sides until it's nicely browned, about 4 minutes.

 - Pour in the beef stock, tomato paste, balsamic vinegar, Worcestershire sauce, and juniper berries (if using).
 Stir to combine all the ingredients.
 Add the garlic cloves and Italian seasoning to the pot.